-Multi-institutional clinical trials: If the proposed clinical trial is multi-institutional, plans for communication and data transfer between the collaborating institutions, as well as how specimens and/or imaging products obtained during the study will be handled, should be included in the appropriate sections of the application.
+Multi-Institutional Clinical Trials: If the proposed clinical trial is multi-institutional, plans for communication and data transfer between the collaborating institutions, as well as how specimens and/or imaging products obtained during the study will be handled, should be included in the appropriate sections of the application.
 A separate intellectual and material property plan agreed upon by all participating institutions is also required for multi-institutional clinical trials.

-Use of human subjects and human anatomical substances: The term "human subjects" is used in this Program Announcement/Funding Opportunity to refer to individuals who will be recruited for or who will participate in the proposed clinical trial.
-All Department of Defense (DOD)-funded research involving human subjects and human anatomical substances must be reviewed and approved by the US Army Medical Research and Materiel Command (USAMRMC) Office of Research Protections (ORP), Human Research Protection Office (HRPO), in addition to the local IRB of record.
-The HRPO is mandated to comply with specific laws and directives governing all research involving human subjects that is conducted or supported by the DOD.
-These laws and directives are rigorous and detailed, and will require information in addition to that supplied to the local review board.
-Allow a minimum of 4 months for regulatory review and approval processes for studies involving human subjects.
+Use of Human Subjects and Human Anatomical Substances: All Department of Defense (DoD)-funded research involving new and ongoing research with human subjects and human anatomical substances must be reviewed and approved by the U.S. Army Medical Research and Materiel Command (USAMRMC) Office of Research Protections (ORP), Human Research Protection Office (HRPO), in addition to the IRB of record.
+IRB approval at the time of submission is NOT required.
+The HRPO is mandated to comply with specific laws and directives governing all research involving human subjects that is supported by the DoD.
+These laws and directives will require information in addition to that supplied to the IRB.
+Allow a minimum of 2-3 months for regulatory review and approval processes.
+Refer to the General Application Instructions, Appendix 5, for more information.

-Encouraged DOD alignment: Relevance to the health care needs of the Armed Forces, their family members, and/or the U.S. veteran population is a key feature of this award.
-Therefore, PIs are strongly encouraged to collaborate, integrate, and/or align their research projects with military and/or U.S. Department of Veterans Affairs research laboratories and programs.
-The following websites may be useful in identifying information about ongoing DOD areas of research interest within the FY11 PRMRP topic areas:
+Encouraged DoD Alignment: Relevance to the health care needs of military service members, veterans, and beneficiaries is a key feature of this award.
+Therefore, PIs are strongly encouraged to collaborate, integrate, and/or align their research projects with military and/or U.S. Department of Veterans Affairs (VA) research laboratories and programs.
+While not an exhaustive list, the following websites may be useful in identifying information about ongoing DoD areas of research interest within the FY12 PRMRP topic areas: